sme777/nanoframe/README.md

 (either 7249 or 8064-base) with custom sequences and forms the desired wireframe shape in 3D.
 Supported wireframes include cube, sphere, cone, tetrahedron, and many more.

 Generated wireframes are available in many formats including `pdb`, `oxDNA`, `FASFA`, and more.
-Nanoframe come in with a built in tool for 3D routing.
-The tool can be used for the existing design within the Nanoframe project, or it can be uploaded manually.
+NanoFrame come in with a built in tool for 3D routing.
+The tool can be used for the existing design within the NanoFrame project, or it can be uploaded manually.
 The list of supported formats is comprehensive.

-Nanoframe designs 3D projects through clever use of control and graph theory.
+NanoFrame designs 3D projects through clever use of control and graph theory.
 The controls used for generating the design can also be downloaded.
 More information can be found in **The Project** directory.